yagutaro/dsc-generating-data-hbs-ds-060120/README.md

 ## `make_moons()`

 This function is used for binary classification problems with two classes and generates moon shaped patterns.
 This function allows you to create dataset and specify the level of noise in the data.
-That helps you make the dataset more complex if required to test the robustness of an algorithm .
-This is how you import this function from sklearn :
+That helps you make the dataset more complex if required to test the robustness of an algorithm.
+This is how you import this function from `sklearn`:

 ```python
 from sklearn.datasets import make_moons
 X, y = make_moons(n_samples=100, noise=0.1)